Aka Personal Plans for Self-Improvement and Continuous Learning

 When to Submit and Revise

-Your Personal Plan should be composed and submitted at 3 distinct times in your program of study:
+A new Personal Plan should be composed and submitted at 3 distinct times in your program of study:

 - When you take EDUC 673, as part of course requirements.
 EDUC 673 is Leadership in Educational Settings, offered every year, during the May-June Summer Session.